JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 You have something more to show that social media apps...right?

+Here you have some ideas with projects that I have been publishing about before.

+Also, you can plug [Web Analytics](#web-analytics) or [Link Analytics](#link-analytics) to your links.

 #### Waiting List for Products

-Waiting2Landing
+I first built a Waiting2Landing: Two Astro Themes working together

+First the waiting list theme captures leads via formbricks, then, changing to an agency landing page:

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/obfuscate" title="NEW Obfuscate Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code of Python + Obfuscate + Ebook WebPage" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/how-to-create-a-waiting-list/" title="Astros WaitingToLanding" image="https://github.com/JAlcocerT/waiting-to-landing/blob/main/screens/demoLight.webp" subtitle="Source Code of Python + Obfuscate + Ebook WebPage" >}}
-  {{< card link="https://github.com/JAlcocerT/waiting-to-landing" title="Waiting to Landing Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="You are not alone if this reminds you to the possibilites of Waiting to Landing..." >}}
+  {{< card link="https://github.com/JAlcocerT/waiting-to-landing" title="Waiting to Landing Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Two Astro Themes + Formbricks to capture emails >}}
 {{< /cards >}}

+For now, this is a page with 1 ebook:

 {{< cards >}}
   {{< card link="https://diy.jalcocertech.com/" title="DIY Website eBook" image="/blog_img/dev/fastapi/ebook-obfuscate-ui.png" subtitle="JAlcocerTech DIY Series | Ebook to create a Website for your brand" >}}
 {{< /cards >}}

+That should allow you to build DIY websites for your brand, as [I have been doing](https://jalcocert.github.io/JAlcocerT/gatsby-ghost-integration/#other-websites-ive-built)

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/waiting-list-pocketbase/" title="The Waiting2Landing v2 PB Post" image="/blog_img/web/waitingtolanding/link-hub.png" subtitle="I tinkered here more with CSR and linkhub than actually building the waiting2landing v2 with PB instead of formbricks as per v1" >}}